Holomorphic anomaly equations for the Hilbert scheme of points of a K3 surface: Introduction

 The GW/PT correspondence (meaning the correspondence between (ii) and (iii)) was proposed in \cite{MNOP1, MNOP2} and was proven since then in many instances in \cite{MOOP, PPDC, PaPix_GWPT}.
 For $K3 \times \p^1$ it was recently established in \cite{MarkedRelative} for curve classes which are {\em primitive} over the surface.
 The Hilb/PT correspondence (between (i) and (ii)) was recently established in full generality by Nesterov \cite{N1}.
 For $\BC^2$ and resolutions of $A_n$ singularities the triangle of correspondences was worked out previously in \cite{OkPandHilbC2, BP, OPLocal, MO, M, MO2,Liu}.

-In the case of K3 surfaces the above correspondences take the simplest form: they are straight equalities, without wallcrossing corrections \cite{N2}.
-By applying the product formula in the Gromov-Witten theory of $S \times \p^1$ we hence can express the invariants of the Hilbert scheme in terms of those of the K3 surface $S$.
-This allows us to lift modular properties known for K3 surfaces (by \cite{MPT}) to the Hilbert scheme of points.
-Luckily, this provides precisely the other half of the modularity that we were missing.
-The holomorphic anomaly equation follows likewise but non-trivially from the one for K3 surfaces (proven in \cite{HAE}).
+In the case of K3 surfaces the above correspondences take the simplest form: they are straight equalities, without wallcrossing corrections, see Theorem~\ref{thm:rel HAE} and \cite{N2}.
+By expressing invariants of the Hilbert schemes in terms of invariants of $S \times \p^1$ and then applying the product formula in Gromov-Witten theory we hence have expressed the Gromov-Witten invariants of the Hilbert scheme in terms of those of the K3 surface.
+This allows us to lift modular properties which are known for K3 surfaces to the Hilbert scheme of points.
+Altogether, this provides precisely the other half of the modularity that we were missing.

 This leads to the proof of Theorem~\ref{thm:Main result} for primitive classes $(\ell=1)$.
 To deduce the arbitrary case we use the proven case of the multiple cover conjecture \cite{QuasiK3} and check the compatibility of our conjectures under the formal Hecke operator.
 Except for working out the required compatibility on quasi-Jacobi forms this last step is not difficult.